Yogesh-K-Matkar/react_concept_react_app/README.md

 4. To avoid rewriting/redundancy of same code multiple times create a single component and reuse it multiple where required in same jsx or another jsx(import component function from particular jsx where componenet function is defined).

-5. Imported Components/Component Function from another JSX(App.jsx) as above eg. App, Intro, GropOfSameComponent (Components Name)
+5. Imported Components/Component from another JSX(ReactFrameworkApp.jsx) as below
+   eg. ReactApp (Components Name)

 6. Used imported component eg. <Intro />
    <App />
    <GroupOfSameComponent />

 7. To avoid using non-required <div> tag to combine multiple element into one before return jsx from component function and also to avoid DOM to create unwanted <div> element.
-Then comes concept of React as Fragments, eg. const ComponentName=()=>{ return(<>jsx multiple element</>); }
+Then comes React concept of Fragments , eg. const ComponentName=()=>{
+   return(
+   <>
+   jsx multiple element
+   </>
+   );
+   }

 8. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at specific location with jsx.